SystemSpace/Compendium/compendium.rst

   The seconds and hours are relatively the same, but as you get away from the smaller numbers it expands quickly.

+What is the time scale of LFE vs. Life?
+   It changes all the time, but about 1 Life second is about 0.3 LFE seconds.

 Is the atomic structure the same?
   Completely different.
 None at all.
 Everything works differently there.